nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 This guide is intended for developers who have not previously used Git or GitHub, but who do have basic knowledge of at least one other source control system.
-This guide is different from other guides because:
+This guide is unique because:

 -   It is specifically for developers who use Windows